5 players who became cricketers against their families’ wish

 Here are five such cricketers who went against their families’ will to pursue a career in the sport:

 At 17 years old, Murali Vijay would be sharing a small room with two other people at a hotel in Chennai, living on his own and working at a snooker parlour.
 A terrible student whose father once suggested he consider the job of a peon, Vijay flunked his board examinations.
 Not to be deterred, the Tamil Nadu opener decided to leave home for 6 months to get experience and follow his dreams of becoming an international cricketer, a career choice which his parents were not particularly fond of.

-However, Vijay’s confidence and ability to back himself saw him not only see out that tough time of his life, but pursue his chosen career with aplomb.
+However, Vijay’s confidence and ability to back himself saw him not only see out that tough time of his life but pursue his chosen career with aplomb.
 Vijay eventually got selected for the Indian Test squad, scoring almost 4000 runs from 60 Tests.

-A stylish left-hander, the opener’s life could well have been different and far less spectacular had he stuck to his parents’ wishes and never spent those 6 months sleeping on the floor of the Deluxe Hotel.
+A stylish right-hander, the opener’s life could well have been different and far less spectacular had he stuck to his parents’ wishes and never spent those 6 months sleeping on the floor of the Deluxe Hotel.